Application¶

 VDB -- "retrieves grounded context" --> CHAT

-The four main surfaces are connected parts of one workflow, not isolated demos:
+The main surfaces are connected parts of one workflow, not isolated demos:

 - Tool Studio creates and publishes tools into the Built-in MCP Server.